Rust-Bytes/.github/profile/README.md

 - Main discussion on a key Rust topic.
 - Rust Challenge to test your Rust skills.
-- Project Spotlight to showcase a remarkable open-source project written in Rust.
+- Project Spotlight.
 This could be a crate, or tool pushing the boundaries of the language.
 - Ten (10) best handpicked links to articles, talks, podcasts and more.

 ## The Team Behind Rust Bytes